Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 Working with the Mouse

-Windows can handle a mouse with up to 3 buttons and a mouse wheel.
-Windows generates mouse messages when the user moves the mouse, presses the mouse buttons or scrolls the mouse wheel, within the client and non-client area.
-The non-client area of a window consists of borders, a title bar, a menu bar, a minimize/maximize button and an exit button.
+Windows can handle a mouse with up to three buttons and a mouse wheel.
+Windows generates mouse messages when the user moves the mouse, presses a mouse button, or scrolls the mouse wheel within either the client area or the non-client area of a window.
+The non-client area of a window consists of the borders, the title bar, the menu bar, and the window control buttons such as minimize, maximize, and close.

 Some Common Client Area Mouse Messages